IOSGroup30/Group-30/app_ideas.md

     - Insert everything you need to do and how much time it will take and the app will organize your day for you
 20. Study by School App
     - Study app that organizes material by school and subject and professors/students can input old test/quizzes/resources to help students study.
+21. Workout app
+    - App that makes random workouts for you based on the certain aspects that you select like muscle groups or like weights or your goals

 ## Top 3 New App Ideas